appcontainers/ubuntu/readme.md

 >###### Run the build container

     docker run -it \
-    --name centos66build \
+    --name ubuntubuild \
-    -h centos66build  \
+    -h ubuntubuild  \
-    appcontainers/centos66build \
+    appcontainers/ubuntubuild \
     /bin/bash

 ###### The above will bring you into a running shell, because this image was built to start crond, rsyslog, and ntpd, we will want to stop those services before repackaging the image.

-   `service crond stop; service ntpd stop; service rsyslog stop`
+   `service cron stop; service ntp stop; service rsyslog stop`

 ##### Last lets remove some unneeded documentation.
-   `rm -fr /usr/share/doc/* /usr/share/man/* /usr/share/groff /usr/share/X11/ /usr/share/desktop-directories/ /usr/share/info/*`
+   `rm -fr /usr/share/doc/* /usr/share/doc-base/* /usr/share/man/* /usr/share/X11/ /usr/share/info/*`

 >###### Detach from the container

    `CTL P` + `CTL Q`

-###### Export and Reimport the Container note that because we started the build container with the name of cenots66build, we will use that in the export statement instead of the container ID.
+###### Export and Reimport the Container note that because we started the build container with the name of ubuntubuild, we will use that in the export statement instead of the container ID.

-   `docker export centos66build | docker import - appcontainers/centos66`
+   `docker export ubuntubuild | docker import - appcontainers/ubuntu1404`

 ># Verify